 When instructed to leave the pool, swimmers should immediately dry off, go to the toilet if necessary, change into their racing costume (if you have one), t‐shirt and bottoms and keep warm.
 If possible, DON’T warm up in your race suit, it defeats it purpose.

-Prior to racing, swimmers should listen carefully to any instruction from their coach who is there to help them swim their race well.
+Prior to racing, swimmers will be called to speak to their coach who is there to help them swim their race well.
 Swimmers must also listen out for instructions to report to the poolside marshals, the officials responsible for gathering swimmers together and organising them into the correct heats and lanes.
 The marshals will check you off their list and tell you which heat and lane you are swimming in.

 Race Starts for Beginners